Analog outboard gear, tubes, spring reverb, tape delay

 Studio B

 Located in a repurposed furniture factory just a stones throw from Studio A, it was originally designed and built in 2014 by Ric Vaughan.
+This is where we perform most of our mixing, mastering and editing.
 Its ultra-precise listening environment, together with Amphions pristine monitoring system, makes it effortless to make all the right and crucial mix decisions.

 The room is also popular for overdubs, and as a writing and production room for composers, artists and producers.
 Like Studio A it has plenty of natural day light and stunning scenery right outside the windows.